MyPureCloud/client-app-sdk/doc/index.md

             pcEnvironmentQueryParam: 'pcEnvironment'
         });

-        myClientApp.alerting.showToastPopup('Hello', 'PureCloud');
+        myClientApp.alerting.showToastPopup('Hello', 'Genesys Cloud');
     });
 </script>
 ```

 ## Environments

-The ClientApp instance must be configured to match the PureCloud environment in which it is being run.
+The ClientApp instance must be configured to match the Genesys Cloud environment in which it is being run.
 The environment defaults to `mypurecloud.com`; however, you will likely need to support other environments.

 ### Best Practice